How to Buy a Paddle Board

 - Epoxy SUPs are a little more cumbersome and usually require a large vehicle or rack and straps for your car.

-- Inflatables are perfect for people short on space, because regardless of the size board you have, you’ll be able deflate it and store practically anywhere.
+- Inflatables are perfect for people short on space, because regardless of the size board you have, you’ll be able to deflate it and store practically anywhere.

 - Epoxy boards aren’t difficult to store.
 You just need to have enough space for a 9+ foot SUP.